 If you haven’t yet reached this point, can you imagine how difficult it is to face one’s own mortality and declining physical abilities.
 To be sure, this is a difficult part of the aging process and sometimes it can create unnecessary challenges for families.
 Most often, this situation culminates in a loved one’s refusal to seek needed medical feedback…this is especially the case in dementia cases, and often anger and frustration ensues for all parties involved.

-Physical Decline in a Loved One can Cause Families to Refuse Needed Help
+Physical Decline in a Loved One May Result in Families’ to Refusal to Seek Needed Help

 I’ve often observed that families in the midst of these kinds of major transitions can become unable to make necessary changes even if circumstances demand it.
 I believe this is a combination of a grieving process AND the difficult subject matter involved.
 After all, the medical cost amounts for skilled nursing care $5,000 – $8,000 per month and climbing, are staggering and there is also the emotional decision to remove a loved one from the family home.